paloukari/AutoGraphSharp/README.md

 To test this code, clone the repo and open the example project.
 AutoGraphSharp generates the Tensorflow Graph creation code at compile time.

+In a future release, a development NuGet package will be publihed.

 ### Example

 This function: